-- Ovarian cysts, which are common but can cause pain if they burst
+- Ovarian cysts, are common but can cause pain if they burst

 - Endometriosis, in which uterine tissue grows outside of the uterus and causes painful sensations, especially around your period

-- Peritonitis, in which a sudden abdominal pain is cause by the peritoneum (the lining of the abdomen) becomes inflamed
+- Peritonitis, in which a sudden abdominal pain is caused by the peritoneum (the lining of the abdomen) becoming inflamed

 - Urinary tract infection (UTI) can cause pelvic pain and is usually accompanied by increased urinary frequency and burning sensation with urination